inducer/pycuda/doc/source/driver.rst

   .. method:: make_context(flags=ctx_flags.SCHED_AUTO)

-    Create a :class:`context` on this device, with flags taken from the :class:`ctx_flags` values.
+    Create a :class:`Context` on this device, with flags taken from the :class:`ctx_flags` values.

     Also make the newly-created context the current context.